-In addition to the provisions of Regulations 3.1 and 3.2, a student's registration may be terminated by the Board of Studies on one or more of the following grounds:
+In addition to the provisions of Regulations 3.1 and 3.2, a candidate's registration may be terminated by the Board of Studies on one or more of the following grounds:

-- i) The wish of the student, and with the agreement of the employer, with or without the agreement of the supervisor or Director of Studies, to withdraw from the University. - ii) Failure by the student to make progress considered by the Board of Studies to be satisfactory where the cause of the failure is beyond the University's control.
+- i) The wish of the candidate, with or without the agreement of the supervisor or Director of Studies, to withdraw from the University. - ii) Failure by the candidate to make progress considered by the Board of Studies to be satisfactory where the cause of the failure is beyond the University's control.